Your Privacy is protected.

 Who Will Your Peers Be?

 Anyone that is in the IvyLife community and on the verge (or in the process) of a major career change can apply for this circle.
 You must be committed to learning and growing as a person, have an open mind, and be willing to dedicate time and effort to improving skills.
 We match based on age, experience, type of company and other factors.
 Feeling like you are in a group with peers makes it easy to build rapport and respect quickly.
 But we do work to balance commonality with diversity.
 Diverse experiences fuel learning and give you the benefit of ideas you may not have had without different points of view.

 We also try to find peers with common goals so that your circle is likely to find value in staying together over time.
 The longer you are together, the deeper your conversations will go.
 You may change themes together and explore new topics but you won't have to incur the cost of getting to know an entirely new group of people.
 We are always looking at other factors that make a match work.
 In fact, we will not offer you a circle unless it exceeds our standards.
 Otherwise, it isn’t worth the time for either of us!

 What Are The Topics?

-The common theme is “growing a business."
-Within a theme, each learner will have their own personal challenges and goals.
+The common theme is “reinventing your career in a time of transformation" Within a theme, each learner will have their own personal challenges and goals.
 Sometimes, a circle decides to sign up for external courses that have a fixed curriculum.
 But more often, the group will create the curriculum in real-time to address common or specific challenges.
 Members share resources with each other in a private online forum.
 And the guide and Circles team share pieces of content relevant to your issues.